dashdeckers/Wildfire-Control-Python/README.md

 # Wildfire-Control-Python
 The custom OpenAI Gym environment simulates the spread of fire from a 2D, birds-eye-view perspective.
 To contain the fire, the agent (a bulldozer) should learn to dig a road around the fire, enclosing it completely.
 By doing so, we take away the fuel that the fire needs to spread further.
-Testing on Ubuntu only.
+Tested on Ubuntu only.

 ## Environment Usage: